jrsupplee/SimplenoteSync/README.md

 If SimplenoteSync isn't working, I've tried to add more (and better) error messages.
 Common problems so far include:

-* Not installing Crypt::SSLeay
+* `Crypt::SSLeay` is not installed

-* Errors in the ".simplenotesyncrc" file
+* Errors in the `simplenotesyncrc` file

 Optionally, you can enable or disable writing changes to either the local directory or to the Simplenote web server.
-For example, if you want to attempt to copy files to your computer without risking your remote data, you can disable "$allow_server_updates".
-Or, you can disable "$allow_local_updates" to protect your local data.
+For example, if you want to attempt to copy files to your computer without risking your remote data, you can disable server updates with the `--no-server-updates` option.
+Or, you can disable local updates using the `--no-local-updates` option to protect your local data.

 Additionally, there is a script "Debug.pl" that will generate a text file with some useful information to email to me if you continue to have